c1arissa/Type-on-Strap/_posts/2018-08-31-Wargame-OTW-Leviathan.md

 To login to the first level, use the given credentials: leviathan0 (username) / leviathan0 (password).

-In this level, `.backup` is a hidden directory.
-The `-a` switch with `ls` displays the hidden directories.
+Leviathan0's home directory contains a hidden directory named `.backup`.
+Use the `-a` switch with `ls` to display the hidden directories.

 {% highlight bash %}
 leviathan0@leviathan:~$ ls -la